Shruti-Pradhan-007/Covid_data_analysis/README.md

 In this SQL project, I have analyzed the trends observed during the Covid-19 pandemic faced across the world using the CovidDeaths and CovidVaccinations data tables of Covid-19 dataset for time period ranging from January 2020 to April 2021.

-This exploratory data analysis has showcased skills such as: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Converting data types.
+This exploratory data analysis has showcased skills such as: Joins, Windows Functions, Aggregate Functions, Converting data types.

 The Covid-19 dataset was downloaded from the following website: https://ourworldindata.org/covid-deaths